sigtyp/ST2024/README.md

   4. Filling the gaps
       * Word-level
       * Character-level

+For subtask A, participants are not allowed to use any additional data; however, they can reduce and balance provided training datasets if they see fit.
+For subtask B, participants are allowed to use any additional data in any language, including pre-trained embeddings and LLMs.

 ## Data
 The data for tasks 1-3 is the same and can be found in the "morphology" folder.
 Tasks 4a and 4b have their own data folders.